Zombies Ate My Neighbors: Reception

-Although not an immediate success, Zombies Ate My Neighbors became a cult classic years after its release.
-Upon its release, it got above average praise, earning an 84.5% on Gamerankings.com.
+Although not an immediate commercial success, Zombies Ate My Neighbors received generally positive reviews, earning an 84.5% on Gamerankings.com.
 Reviewers of the game often cited its humor, two-player mode, graphics and music as some of its best aspects.
+It would become a cult classic years after its release.

 Mike Seiblier of Sega-16 said the variety of weapons shows off the game's "tongue in cheek nature by giving you weapons and items like silverware, dishes, soda can grenades, a weed whacker, keys, bazookas as well as health packs".
 Critics agreed the co-op mode is "highly recommended".
+The enemies also bore similarities to characters from numerous horror films.
+For instance, the level titled "Terror in Aisle Five" introduces the enemy named "Chuckles".
+This character serves as a reference to the primary antagonist of the film Child's Play, which features a small doll with violent intent.

 The game's "colorful and detailed" graphics have been praised as well as its soundtrack, which Seibler called an "homage to the spooky, over the top music found in old, scary flicks".
 He went on to mention the sound effects are equally impressive.
 Corbie Dillard of Nintendolife.com said the graphics do not "exactly set new 16-bit standards, but they still manage to look sharp and the creative use of the darker color scheme used throughout the game really makes the creepy visuals come to life onscreen".
 He ended his review by affectionately calling the game a "second-rate horror movie" version of Contra.
 Power Unlimited praised the game calling it a "Fantastically wacky game", praised the two-player mode and found the SNES version has better graphics than the Mega Drive counterpart.
 They also reviewed the Mega Drive version and found the game to be almost as good as the SNES version, except for the controls being more difficult and graphics not as good.

 Upon the game's release for the Wii Virtual Console, Zombies Ate My Neighbors received immense praise and earned an Editor's Choice Award from IGN.
 The game has been regarded as one of "the most requested additions to the VC system even before the Wii launch".